-The Audit, Finance, Risk & Compliance Committee, previously called the Audit & Risk Committee, provides assistance to the Board in fulfilling its responsibilities by monitoring, reviewing and making recommendations relating to the Company's financial reporting, risk management, internal and external audit functions and monitoring of compliance.
+The Audit, Finance, Risk & Compliance Committee provides assistance to the Board in fulfilling its responsibilities by monitoring, reviewing and making recommendations relating to the Company's financial reporting, risk management, internal and external audit functions and monitoring of compliance.
 The Committee also maintains free and open communication between the Committee and the Auditors, both internal and external.